sivansh11/dawn/writeup.md

 ### The ELF Format and Memory

-Compiled programs are typically stored in the ELF (Executable and Linkable Format).
-An ELF file contains the machine code, data, and metadata about how to load the program into memory.
-One crucial piece of metadata is the **virtual address**.
-In a typical OS, the loader and hardware work together to map these virtual addresses to actual physical addresses in RAM.
+ELF (Executable and Linkable Format) is a widely used standard for storing compiled programs.
+An ELF file contains the machine code, data, and metadata crucial for the program's execution.

-My emulator leverages this.
-It reads the ELF file and loads the program segments into its own emulated memory.
-However, since I control the entire environment, I can simplify memory management.
-By using a **custom linker script**, I can instruct the compiler to produce an ELF file where the virtual addresses are either identical to the physical addresses or follow a simple, predictable mapping.
-This avoids the need for a complex page table system, making the emulator faster and simpler.

-As a potential future optimization, one could even abandon ELF in favor of a simpler format like **BFLT (Binary Flat Format)**.
-BFLT is a lightweight format that doesn't use virtual addresses, making it trivial to load.
+A key aspect of ELF is its organization into loadable sections.
+These sections represent different parts of the program, such as:

+- .text: Contains the executable machine code instructions.

+- .data: Holds initialized global and static variables.

+- .rodata: Stores read-only data, like string literals.

+- .bss: Reserves space for uninitialized global and static variables (these don't take up space in the file but are allocated at runtime and zeroed out).

+The ELF file also includes an ELF header and a program header table.
+The ELF header provides a "roadmap" to the file's structure, including information about the entry point, which indicates where the program execution should begin.
+The program header table, in particular, describes how the various loadable sections (often grouped into segments) should be placed into memory when the program is run.
+Each entry in this table specifies the size, file offset, and memory location for a particular segment.

+While ELF offers robust capabilities for complex memory management and shared libraries, simpler execution environments might benefit from alternative formats.
+One such alternative is BFLT (Binary Flat Format).
+BFLT is a lightweight format that streamlines the loading process by typically consolidating all code and data into a single, contiguous block.
+This eliminates the need for intricate memory mapping mechanisms, making it trivial to load and potentially faster for specific use cases, especially in environments without a Memory Management Unit (MMU).

 ### Memory Management and Sharing